 Classroom Tip: Make felt board characters from the story and have children retell the story at the Language Arts center.

-The Gingerbread Man by Jim Aylesworth; Illustrated by Barbara McClintock
+by Jim Aylesworth; Illustrated by Barbara McClintock

 In this traditional version, each character is shown in vivid action as he or she tries to pursue the freshly baked gingerbread man.
 Includes a recipe.

 Classroom Tip: Bake real gingerbread men using the recipe provided.